scalableinternetservices/ucsb_website/project.md

 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.
-* Deploy a tsung instance on EC2.
-* Write an initial tsung xml file to load test a simple action on your application.
-* Load test your application with tsung running on a micro instance.

 #### Sprint 4: October 29, 2015 -- November 5, 2015
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.
+* Deploy a tsung instance on EC2.
+* Write an initial tsung xml file to load test a simple action on your application.
 * Define the "critical path" through your application (the set of pages that a common user will go through).
 * Write a tsung xml file to exercise this critical path.
-* Test (and document) the effects of vertical scaling on your application with the new critical path xml file.
-* Create a medium--large dataset (~10,000 records) using database seeds.
-* Perform the vertical scaling tests against your dataset.
+* Load test your application with tsung running on a m3.medium instance.
+* Produce an initial set of graphs with your application's performance.

 #### Sprint 5: November 5, 2015 -- November 19, 2015
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.
 Your application should be mostly feature complete at this time and subsequent work should focus on polish.
+* Create a medium--large dataset (~10,000 records) using database seeds.
+* Test (and document) the effects of vertical scaling on your application with the critical path xml file.
-* Deploy your application on a variety of load-balanced configurations, with the medium--large dataset.
+* Deploy and test your application on a variety of load-balanced configurations, with the medium--large dataset.
 * Test using Tsung, measure, and document.

 #### Sprint 6: November 19, 2015 -- November 26, 2015